mak448a/compile-aseprite-linux/README.md

 ## Integrating with your desktop environment
 Download the aseprite.desktop file from this GitHub repository and move it to ~/.local/share/applications.
 Then, it should appear in your application menu!

+## Credits
+I copied the compile commands from https://github.com/aseprite/aseprite/blob/main/INSTALL.md and condensed them into this script.